MontrealCorpusTools/speechcorpustools/docs/source/additional/exporting.rst

         :alt: Image cannot be displayed in your browser

-While many of the column options are the same as ones available for `building queries <http://sct.readthedocs.io/en/latest/additional/buildingqueries.html>`_ there are some differences :
+While many of the column options are the same as ones available for :doc:`building queries <buildingqueries>` there are some differences :

 * "alignment" and "subset" are not valid column options
 * column options do not change depending on the linguistic object that was chosen earlier